This is a past event. Its details are archived for historical purposes.

 232 East Ave, Central Campus

 Is the fix in on the Pork Fix in China'?
-That's what guest speaker, Mindi Schneider will explore in her talk.
+That's what guest speaker, Mindi Schneider will explore in her talk, The Pork Fix: African Swine Fever and the Opportunity of Crisis in China’s Pork Industry.
 Professor Schneider is from Wageningen University, in the Netherlands.
-This event is co-sponsored by the Polson Institute for Global Development and the Cornell East Asia Program.
+This event is co-sponsored by the Polson Institute for Global Development, Developmental Sociology, CALS and the Cornell East Asia Program.

 Abstract: The year 2019 left no question about the importance of pork in Chinese politics and society, and in the operation of the global food system.
 In the wake of a sudden and deadly African Swine Fever (ASF) epidemic that began in 2018, China, far and away the world’s leading hog producer, was suddenly short on pork.
 About a third of China’s national swine herd, nearly 300 million animals, perished in the span of a year.
 Consumer prices and inflation rose, and international pork exporters jumped at the chance fill the gaping pork holes left in the wake of the crisis.